zuls/SmartInventory/README.md

-# Exonnex Inventory Management System
+# Inventory Management System with Phone Barcode Scannar

 A modern inventory management system built with React, TypeScript, and Firebase for warehouse operations.